planetruby/awesome/README.md

 | HTTP-2     |  ??            |   x         |    x          |  Yes    |   x      |   x         |

-(Note: Thin, Goliath, ... using EventMachine - ;
+(Note: Thin, Goliath, ... using EventMachine)

+Notes on Reel:

- Reel, ... using Celluloid:IO for evented, non-blocking async I/O;
+- Reel using Celluloid:IO for evented, non-blocking async I/O
- Reel single-threaded by default but supports [multithreading with Celluloid](https://github.com/celluloid/reel/wiki/Connection-Management-and-Multithreading);
+- Reel single-threaded by default but supports [multithreading with Celluloid](https://github.com/celluloid/reel/wiki/Connection-Management-and-Multithreading)
- Reel technically "multi-fiber" via Celluioid;
+- Reel technically "multi-fiber" via Celluioid
- Reel supports watchdogs via Celluloid supervisors;
+- Reel supports watchdogs via Celluloid supervisors
- Reel uses a C extension on CRuby but has a compatible Java extension for JRuby)
+- Reel uses a C extension on CRuby but has a compatible Java extension for JRuby

 Todo: What features to add?